Methodology

 Walk-Forward Analysis (WFA)

-Walk-Forward Analysis is the gold standard for validating algorithmic trading strategies.
-It divides historical data into sequential in-sample (IS) and out-of-sample (OOS) periods:
+Walk-Forward Analysis divides historical data into sequential in-sample (IS) and out-of-sample (OOS) periods:

 1. Optimise on the IS window to find candidate parameters.